kuanb/kuanb.github.io/_posts/2016-02-02-sms-mock-up.md

 ![entry](https://raw.githubusercontent.com/kuanb/kuanb.github.io/master/images/_posts/sms-mock-up/entry.png)

 Above is an image of the fake SMS phone having text entered through the input box in the right portion of the screen.
 For more on the work, please visit the [project's repository on Github](https://github.com/kuanb/sms_mock).
+You can visit the main page of the SMS mock up [here](http://kuanbutts.com/sms_mock/).